-Caitlin Barry is currently a Visiting Assistant Professor of Law in the Farmworker Legal Aid Clinic, where she co-teaches the clinic seminar and supervises students advocates in immigration and employment matters.
-From 2011-2012, Caitlin supervised the Temple Immigration Law Clinic at Nationalities Service Center (NSC) as an adjunct professor, where she collaborated with law students to provide pro bono deportation defense services to low-income Philadelphia residents and coordinated a weekly seminar on lawyering skills and local migrant justice issues.
-Prior to her clinic work, Caitlin served as a staff attorney at NSC, specializing in deportation defense for individuals targeted by the criminal system.
-From 2007 to 2012 she was also the Immigration Specialist at the Defender Association of Philadelphia, a position she created with a 2007 post-graduate fellowship from the Berkeley Law Foundation.
-Along with several other attorneys at the Defender Association, she helped establish the first in-house immigration unit, which provided immigration research and legal advice on the immigration consequences of criminal charges to over 1000 individuals each year.
-Caitlin is an active volunteer with local organizations working on issues of prison abolition, gender self-determination, migrant justice and grassroots empowerment and a frequent presenter on the intersections of the deportation and criminal systems.
-She is a member of the advisory board of the Defending Immigrants Partnership and the legal advisory committee of the Mazzoni Center for LGBT Health and Wellbeing.
+Caitlin Barry is a community lawyer whose work focuses on migrant justice, gender self-determination and grassroots empowerment.
+Caitlin directs the Farmworker Legal Aid Clinic, where she teaches the clinic seminar and supervises students advocates in immigration and employment matters and collaborates with local community-based organizations on advocacy and outreach projects.
+Caitlin joined the Villanova faculty in 2012 as a Reuchlein Clinical Teaching Fellow and became the Director of the Farmworker Clinic in 2015.
+From 2011-2012, Caitlin supervised the Temple Immigration Law Clinic at Nationalities Service Center (NSC) as an adjunct professor.
+Prior to her clinical teaching, Caitlin served as a staff attorney at NSC, specializing in deportation defense for individuals targeted by the criminal system, and from 2007 to 2012 she was also the Immigration Specialist at the Defender Association of Philadelphia, a position she created with a 2007 post-graduate fellowship from the Berkeley Law Foundation.
 She is a graduate of the New College of Florida and Temple Law, where she was awarded the Beth Cross Memorial Award for Public Interest Service and the Leonard Sigal Memorial Award for Academic Excellence in Criminal Law.